ocupop/refed-website/src/_states/massachusetts.md

     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     link_url:
     legislation:
-      - title: Cal.Civ.Code § 1714.25
+      - title: 'M.G.L.A.
+94 § 328, 105; Mass.
+Code Regs.
+520.119'
         type_of_protection: Civil
-        when_protection_will_not_apply: 'For the original donor, there is no protection for negligence or a willful act; for the ultimate distributor, there is no protection for negligence, recklessness, or intentional misconduct.'
-        who_is_protected: 'Donor (any food facility, nonprofit charitable organization or food bank) and Distributor (nonprofit/charitable organization or food bank)'
+        when_protection_will_not_apply: 'Gross negligence, recklessness, or intentional misconduct'
+        who_is_protected: |-
+          Donor: Any person
+          Distributor: Nonprofit/charitable organization
-        eligible_recipients: Nonprofit charitable organization or food bank
+        eligible_recipients: Nonprofit corporation
-        standards_for_donated_food: Apparently fit for human consumption.
-Provides protection regardless of compliance with packaging and labeling laws; food must be fit for human consumption.
-        protections_apply_when_recipient_pays_for_donated_food: 'No'
+        standards_for_donated_food: 'Food must not be misbranded or adulterated, and must have been manufactured, processed, and prepared in compliance with department of health regulations'
+        protections_apply_when_recipient_pays_for_donated_food: Yes; Nonprofit must serve food free or at cost sufficient to cover only the costs of handling such food
         protections_apply_to_direct_donations: 'No'
-        additional_protections:
-      - title:
-        type_of_protection:
-        when_protection_will_not_apply:
-        who_is_protected:
-        eligible_recipients:
-        standards_for_donated_food:
-        protections_apply_when_recipient_pays_for_donated_food:
-        protections_apply_to_direct_donations:
-        additional_protections:
+        additional_protections: 'Explicitly allows donation of past-date food, as long as the food is wholesome, separated from foods that are not past-date, and clearly labeled as past-date'
   tax_incentives:
     overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'